-So what are the most frequently asked questions about our family gap year – and what are the answers?
+So what are the frequently asked questions about our family gap year – and what are the answers?

 Why did you want to take a family gap year?